RyanLiu99/category/README.md

 * Cache filter result based on search term, so when the user clicks around at category, no need filter by search term again.
 I assume the user will be changing category more often than changing search term.

+* If needed, the pagination can be used to improve performance, esp rendering.

 It preforms very well on my local machine for 100 categories and 5000 applets.

 ## Case-insensitive and partial search